+Fortes Education Celebrates The Launch Of Sunmarke Mandarin Academy

-Fortes Education Celebrates The Launch of Sunmarke Mandarin Academy
+(MENAFN- Dubai PR Network) Fortes Education Celebrates The Launch of Sunmarke Mandarin Academy

-(MENAFN- Absolute Communication Group) Dubai, United Arab Emirates, 13th February 2024 – Sunmarke School, a leading educational institution in Dubai, is delighted to announce the successful launch of the Sunmarke Mandarin Academy that took place on Thursday, February 8.
+Dubai, United Arab Emirates, 12th February 2024 – Sunmarke School, a leading educational institution in Dubai, is delighted to announce the successful launch of the Sunmarke Mandarin Academy that took place on Thursday, February 8.
 The grand opening was part of the Fortes Signature Programme, demonstrating Fortes Education's commitment to providing a diverse and holistic education.

 With over 2035 students from 96 different nationalities, Sunmarke School takes pride in its multicultural community.
 The introduction of the Sunmarke Mandarin Academy underlines the school's belief in the importance of Mandarin learning and the celebration of Chinese culture in nurturing global citizens and changemakers of tomorrow.
 The Academy already has over 340 students learning Mandarin and plans to extend the programme to Year 6 next year and into Secondary School the following year.
 The school runs a native Mandarin programme after school, free of charge for parents, delivered by the Ni Hao Institute.